gmc-code/PC-Microbit-Extension-backup/docs/class_examples/user_class.rst

 User Class
 ====================================================

-| Set the user first_name, last_name, date_of_birth
+| Set the user first_name, last_name, user_status
 | Call the user methods.

-| Set the User's first_name, last_name, date_of_birth on calling the User class, as well as setting the number of logins to 0.
+| Set the User's first_name, last_name, user_status on calling the User class, as well as setting the number of logins to 0.
 | Write the methods, get_info() and get_login_info(self) to print a descriptive line, using f-strings:
 | Write a greeting method, greet_user().
 | Write a method to reset the number of logins and a method to increment them.

+| Write code to ouput:
+| Welcome, Tim!
+| Tim Lang is a Subscriber.
+| logins: 1
+| logins: 2
+| Tim Lum has logged in 2 times.
+| logins: 0
+| Tim Lum has logged in 0 times.

 .. admonition:: Tasks